lm-webui/lm-webui/README.md

 # LM WebUI 🛡️

-**LM-WebUI** is a self-hosted private multimodal AI workspace with runtime manager.
-It combines multimodal chat, and image generation with multi-model (local and cloud models) compatible, file context, and provider orchestration in one interface — built for privacy-first and sovereign AI systems.
+**LM-WebUI** is a self-hosted workspace for running AI on your own hardware.
+It brings chat, vision, image generation, file context, and provider orchestration into one interface — with a built-in Runtime Manager to install and manage the runtimes and models underneath, no terminal required.
+Built for privacy-first and sovereign AI systems.

 <p align="center">
   <img src="./assets/demo.png" width="1080" />